Actinodaphne bourdillonii: Description

 Actinodaphne bourdillonii is a tree up to 10 m tall.
 Branches and young branchlets are terete, fulvous tomentose.
 Leaves are simple, alternate, spiral, and subverticilate.
-Fruits are a black berry; a single seed is seen inside the fruit.
-Flowering and fruiting season is from April to March.
+Fruits are a black berry; containing a single seed inside the fruit.
+The flowering and fruiting season is from April to March.

 Seed contains 48.4% fat.
 96% of this fat is trilaurin.
 It also contains louric acid.